MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 These types of functions are called `curried functions`, the main advantage are that they are more flexible than their Tuple / List counterpart.
 That is mainly because a `curried function` with only a partially filling the needed arguments and using that in combination with another function.

-Furthemore excess parantheses can be dropped, because the function arrow `->` assumes association to the right.
+Furthermore, excess parentheses can be dropped, because the function arrow `->` assumes association to the right.

 ```haskell
 -- Explicit